topgrade-rs/topgrade/CONTRIBUTING.md

 ```

 Arguments in the key should be in format `{argument_name}`, and they will have
-a preceeding `%` when used in translations.
+a preceding `%` when used in translations.

 [app_yml]: https://github.com/topgrade-rs/topgrade/blob/main/locales/app.yml